tomattoit/cinema-together-server/specification.md

 1. New user registration:
    - Using email, unique username and password.
    - Social media login (Google, Facebook, etc.).
-3. Login for registered users.
+3. Login for registered users + 2FA using a code on email.
 4. Password recovery.

 ### User Profile